kdickinson/eval-angular-client/README.md

 =================================
 Setup:

-`You must have node js and npm installed`
+`You must have node js, npm, gulp, and bower installed`

+`To get everything ready run: npm install then run gulp`

 Start the server: